 The 1,200-mile Ice Age National Scenic Trail passes through the heart of West Bend.
 The trail is one of the nation’s great foot paths, tracing the route of the last glacier in Wisconsin.
 The trail was established by an act of Congress and protects a vast swath of land for public use.
 It’s...
 Learn more

 Glaciers sculpted this beautiful, wild forest that’s open for recreation just outside West Bend.
 The Kettle Moraine Northern Unit covers about 30,000 acres and stretches 30 miles across Sheboygan, Fond du Lac and Washington Counties.
-The...
+The park has 132 miles of trails that vary in terrain and length...
 Learn more

 This 370-acre property on the Milwaukee River is one of the largest nature centers in southeast Wisconsin.
 It’s a “learning laboratory” that provides educational opportunities through its rich biodiversity.
 The property features more than 10 miles of trails, including trails groomed for...
 Learn more